sladyn98/Kubernetes-Notes/README.md

 1) First, it sends the traffic received on nodePort and forwards that to port service is listening to i.e to the port defined in “Port” directive of service object YAML.
 2) The second thing what a service does.
 It redirects the traffic received on “Port” to “targetPort” which is the directive used to define port on which container has exposed the application.

+# Replication Controllers, Replica Sets, and Deployments

+Replica sets are the same this as replication controller but provide more options for selection.
+Having a wider range of selector options is good but what's even better is having more flexibility in terms of rolling out and rolling back updates.
+This is where another Kubernetes API called a Deployment comes in.

 ## Labels